Scott Hutchison: Music

 Hutchison wrote and recorded with The Fruit Tree Foundation, a collaborative charity project featuring Scottish indie rock and folk musicians.
 The resulting album, First Edition, was released in 2011.
 Regarding the experience, Hutchison stated: "It was really beautifully done.
 I thought it was such a great thing, and also personally, for me, that was my first taste of proper collaboration and it really changed my outlook on songwriting.
 Before, I was kind of like, 'Yeah, I know how to write songs.
 I don't need anyone's help', and then, of course, you learn so much.
 So it changed my whole outlook, and I would love to get involved in that kind of thing again."

 Hutchison performed a guitar solo on the track "A Bigger World" by indie rock band The Birthday Suit, and is featured in its accompanying music video.
 The song was the first single released from the band's third studio album, A Hollow Hole of Riches (2014).
 Hutchison also played guitar and sang backing vocals on the Withered Hand track "Fall Apart" from the 2014 album New Gods.
 He previously appeared in the video for Withered Hand's 2012 song "Inbetweens".
+Withered Hand's 2023 album How to Love is dedicated to "precious memories" of Hutchison.

 Hutchison is credited, alongside Andy Monaghan, as co-producer of the Florida band Flashlights 2014 album Bummer Summer, released on Hard Rock Records.